ybayle/awesome-deep-learning-music/reproducibility.md

 - [Twitter post](https://twitter.com/goodfellow_ian/status/935886522607271937) - Advice from Ian Goodfellow
 - [Dissemin](https://dissem.in/) - Open Access facilitator from [Dissemin](https://twitter.com/disseminOA/status/923469525827440641)
 - [Do software and data products advance biology more than papers?](http://ivory.idyll.org/blog/2018-software-and-data-better-than-papers.html)
+- [Before reproducibility must come preproducibility](https://www.nature.com/articles/d41586-018-05256-0?utm_source=twt_nnc&utm_medium=social&utm_campaign=naturenews&sf190281917=1) - Science should be ‘show me’, not ‘trust me’; it should be ‘help me if you can’, not ‘catch me if you can’.